 You can book an appointment by calling our phone number or e-mailing us.
 We will then set up a time to come for a home visit.

 How much advanced notice do I need to give?

 We recommend giving us at least a few days’ notice prior to the appointment.
 However, we do recognize that in some situations this is not possible.
-In the event of an urgent or emergency situation we will do our best to accommodate your needs.
+We are not an emergency service, however, we will do our best to acommodate your needs.